cosmos72/gomacro/README.md

   The imported libraries will be **compiled**, not interpreted, so they will be as fast as in compiled Go.

-* a library that adds Eval() and scripting capabilities to your Go programs - provided you comply with its LGPL license
+* a library that adds Eval() and scripting capabilities to your Go programs, provided you comply with its LGPL license.
+  See issue #13 for sample code.

 * a way to execute Go source code on-the-fly without a Go compiler: you can either run `gomacro FILENAME.go` (works on every supported platform)